 The cryptographic module supports a non-Approved mode of operation.
 When operated in the non-Approved mode of operation, the module supports the algorithms identified in Section 2.2 as well as the algorithms supported in the Approved mode of operation.

-The Crypto-Officer can place the module into a non-approved mode of operation by following the instructions in the cryptographic officer guidance (Section 6.1).
+The Crypto Officer can place the module into a non-approved mode of operation by following the instructions in the Crypto Officer guidance (section 6.1).

 1.3 Zeroization